What is the difference between a finance manager and an accounting manager?

 The road to success

-Now you’ve discovered the difference between accounting manager and financial manager skills, hopefully you have a better understanding of which role might be right for you.
-Remember, there’s no reason you can’t change your career path in the future – both roles require you to hold similar qualifications.
+Now you’ve discovered the difference between accounting manager and financial manager skills.
+Hopefully, you have a better understanding of which role might be right for you.
+Remember, there’s no reason you can’t change your career path in the future.

 If you have a management career in mind, then the best thing you can do is to learn as much as you can on the job.
 Look at what’s working in the team, as well as what’s not, and don’t be afraid to volunteer for tasks.
-When the timing is right, you might also want to look to find an industry mentor, who can share their knowledge and experience with you too.
+When the timing is right, you might also want to look to find an industry mentor.
+A mentor can share their knowledge and experience with you too.